-- (1) to pay the servicer its accrued and unpaid servicing fee; - (2) to pay the indenture trustee for amounts due to it under the indenture and to the trustee for amounts due to it under the trust agreement; - (3) to pay the asset representations reviewer, for amounts due to it, including indemnities, according to the transaction documents; - (4) to pay to the administrator, all accrued and unpaid administration fees; - (5) to pay to the Class A noteholders, the amount of interest accrued on each class of Class A Notes during the prior interest period, plus any amount of interest on the Class A Notes that was not paid when due (and, to the extent permitted by law, any interest on that unpaid amount);

-- (6) to pay principal to the Class A-1 noteholders until the outstanding principal amount of the Class A-1 Notes has been paid in full, and then to pay principal to the Class A-2, Class A-3, and Class A-4 noteholders ratably according to the amounts due on the Class A-2, Class A-3, and Class A-4 Notes for principal until paid in full; - (7) to cover reimbursable expenses of the servicer; and - (8) to the trustee for amounts due to the trustee under the trust agreement to the extent not paid under clause (2) above.

-Any remaining funds will be paid to the certificateholders, which will initially be us.
+- (1) to pay to the servicer, its accrued and unpaid servicing fee and all unpaid servicing fees from prior collection periods, except that available funds from the spread account may not be used for this purpose as long as the servicer is New Holland Credit or another affiliate of CNH Capital; - (2) to pay to the indenture trustee, all amounts due under the indenture, and to the trustee, all amounts due under the trust agreement; - (3) to pay to the asset representations reviewer, all amounts due, including indemnities, according to the transaction documents: - (4) to pay to the administrator, the administration fee and all unpaid administration fees from prior collection periods; - (5) to pay the amount of interest accrued on the Class A Notes during the prior interest period, plus any amount of interest on the Class A Notes that was not paid when due (and, to the extent permitted by law, any interest on that unpaid amount); - to pay principal to the holders of the Class A-1 Notes until the outstanding principal amount of the Class A-1 Notes has been paid in full, and then to pay principal to the holders of the Class A-2a Notes, the Class A-2b Notes, the Class A-3 Notes, and the Class A-4 Notes ratably according to the amounts due and payable on the Class A-2a Notes, the Class A-2b Notes, the Class A-3 Notes and the Class A-4 Notes for principal until paid in full; - (7) to pay to the servicer, any accrued and unpaid reimbursable expenses of the servicer; - (8) to pay to the trustee, all amounts due under the trust agreement to the extent not paid under clause (2) above; and - (9) the remaining balance, if any, to the certificateholders, which will initially be us.

-If there has been an optional redemption of the notes, then the amounts paid by CNH Industrial Capital America LLC in connection with such redemption would be applied in the preceding order of priority.
+If there has been an optional redemption of the notes, then the amounts paid by CNH Capital in connection with such redemption would be applied in the preceding order of priority.